 Report on Other Legal and Regulatory Requirements

 9. The Balance Sheet and the Profit and Loss Account have been drawn up in accordancewith Section 29 of the Banking Regulation Act 1949.

-(a) We have obtained all the information and explanations which to the best of ourknowledge and belief were necessary for the purposes of our audit and have found them tobe satisfactory;
+a) We have obtained all the information and explanations which to the best of ourknowledge and belief were necessary for the purposes of our audit and have found them tobe satisfactory;

-(b) The transactions of the Bank which have come to our notice have been within thepowers of the Bank; and
+b) The transactions of the Bank which have come to our notice have been within thepowers of the Bank; and

-(c) The returns received from the offices and branches of the Bank have been foundadequate for the purposes of our audit.
+c) The returns received from the offices and branches of the Bank have been foundadequate for the purposes of our audit.

 11. We further report that:

-d) In our opinion the Balance Sheet Profit and Loss Account and Cash Flow Statementcomply with the applicable accounting standards to the extent they are notinconsistent with the accounting policies prescribed by RBI.
+d) In our opinion the Balance Sheet the Profit and Loss Account and the Statement ofCash Flows comply with the applicable accounting standards to the extent they are notinconsistent with the accounting policies prescribed by RBI.